psychemedia/finn-resources/src/how-oisin-named.md

 For many years after that time, when he was not fighting against the enemies of Ireland, Fionn was searching and hunting through the length and breadth of the country in the hope that he might again chance on his lovely lady from the Shi.

 Through all that time he slept in misery each night and he rose each day to grief.
-Whenever he hunted he brought only the hoimds that he trusted, Brau and Sceolan, Lomaire, Brod, and Lomlu; for if a fawn was chased each of these five great dogs would know if that was a fawn to be killed or one to be protected, and so there was small danger to Saeve and a small hope of finding her.
+Whenever he hunted he brought only the hounds that he trusted, Brau and Sceolan, Lomaire, Brod, and Lomlu; for if a fawn was chased each of these five great dogs would know if that was a fawn to be killed or one to be protected, and so there was small danger to Saeve and a small hope of finding her.

 Once, when seven years had passed in fruitless search, Fionn and the chief nobles of the Fianna were hunting Ben Gulbain.
 All the hounds of the Fianna were out, for Fionn had now given up hope of encountering the Flower of Allen.
-As the himt swept along the sides of the hill there arose a great outcry of hounds from a narrow place high on the slope, and over all that uproar there came the savage baying of Fionn' s own dogs.
+As the hunt swept along the sides of the hill there arose a great outcry of hounds from a narrow place high on the slope, and over all that uproar there came the savage baying of Fionn's own dogs.

 "What is this for?" said Fionn, and with his companions he pressed to the spot whence the noise came.

 "They are fighting all the hounds of the Fianna," cried a champion.

 And they were.
 The five wise hounds were in a circle and were giving battle to an hundred dogs at once.
 They were bristling and terrible, and each bite from those great, keen jaws was woe to the beast that received it.
 Nor did they fight in silence as was their custom and training, but between each onslaught the great heads were uplifted, and they pealed loudly, mournfully, urgently, for their master.

 "They are calling on me," he roared.

 And with that he ran, as he had only once before run, and the men who were nigh to him went racing as they would not have run for their lives.

 They came to the narrow place on the slope of the moimtain, and they saw the five great hounds in a circle keeping off the other dogs, and in the middle of the ring a little/ boy was standing.
 He had long, beautiful hair, and he was naked.
-He was not daimted by the terrible combat and clamour of the hounds.
+He was not daunted by the terrible combat and clamour of the hounds.
 He did not look at the hounds, but he stared like a young prince at Fionn and the champions as they rushed towards him scattering the pack with the butts of their spears.
 When the fight was over, Bran and Sceolan ran whining to the little boy and licked his hands.

 "They do that to no one," said a by-stander.
 "What new master is this they have found?"